 - Minimize changes, as they cost time and money at every level and in every department.

 - Use AISC standard details so that everyone is on the same page and “speaking the same language.”

 - Minimize work requiring continuous inspection and maximize that which will require intermittent inspection to keep costs down.

-To sum up, structural steel is one of the most versatile building materials available.
+To summarize, structural steel is one of the most versatile building materials available.
 Whether it’s being used to construct a skyscraper or the military aircraft of the future, it carries with it near-endless possibilities when used correctly by designers and engineers.
-With a solid foundation and understanding of structural steel, designers and engineers can make almost any structural dream, a reality.
+With a solid foundation and understanding of structural steel, designers and engineers can make almost any structural dream a reality.

-Want to learn more about how EVS’s large metal product fabrication capabilties can help with your next project?
+Want to learn more about how EVS’s large metal product fabrication capabilities can help with your next project?
 Get a quote online, or call us at 1-888-9EVSMET.